arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-Introduction.md

 1. Create a disk containing the image for the virtual machine:

     ```PowerShell
+    #NOTE: THIS MAY NEED TO CHANGE, DEPENDING ON WHERE THE SOURCE DISK IS HOSTED
     #Get the details of the disk containing the image for the virtual machine
     $sourceDisk = Get-AzDisk `
         -ResourceGroupName $diskResourceGroupName `